-The Borneo Nature Foundation (BNF) Education Team provide worksheets with different environmental themes every month for BNF’s Nature Club called Anak Sebangau (Sebangau Children).
+The Borneo Nature Foundation (BNF) Education Team provide worksheets with different environmental themes every month for BNF’s Nature Club called Anak Sebangau (Children of Sebangau).
 The worksheet is part of a weekly pack distributed to the children, as outdoor activities cannot be held due to the COVID-19 pandemic.
-This activity has been running since July 2020 and was initiated as an effort to continue environmental education for children in the Kereng Bangkirai subdistrict, Palangka Raya City.
+This activity has been running since July 2020 and was initiated as an effort to continue environmental education for children in the Kereng Bangkirai Village, Palangka Raya City.

-The themes of the package include the biodiversity of the Sebangau forest, primates, threats to forests and the environment, threats of fire and smoke, solutions to threats, and green lifestyles.
+The themes of the package include the biodiversity of the Sebangau National Park peat-swamp forest, primates, threats to forests and the environment, threats of fire and smoke, solutions to threats, and green lifestyles.
 The worksheets are arranged in a fun and engaging format so the children are happy to learn.

 Currently, there are 26 children who regularly receive weekly environmental education packages from BNF.
 The Education Team have distributed the packs each week, with a holiday break in December.
 Start from January 2021, the pack includes more diverse environmental themes and worksheets.